itz-sidd/TODOLIST/README.md

 Features
 - Interactive UI with a modern design
-- Uses HTML, CSS, and JavaScript for front-end functionality
 - Task filtering to show only completed or pending tasks

  How to Use